qgis/QGIS-Enhancement-Proposals/README.md

 - Community process and policys (e.g 3.0 release)

 Generally smaller features do no require a QEP unless they can have large knock on effect.

+QEP numbers will be assigned by [@NathanW2](https://github.com/NathanW2) when issues is created.
+Ping him if one is not assigned.